On the wake and flapping dynamics of different aspect ratio flags: Results and discussion

 The properties of the travelling wave are extracted based on the full spatiotemporal deformation data of the centreline.
-We can visually represent the transverse deformation $y/L$ along the centreline as a function of the curvilinear coordinates $s/L$ and normalised convective time $t \Uinf/L$ in the form space-time diagrams.
+We can visually represent the transverse deformation $y/L$ along the centreline as a function of the curvilinear coordinates $s/L$ and normalised convective time $t \Uinf/L$ in the form of space-time diagrams.
 The space-time diagrams for two example flags, $H/L=\num{0.28}$ and $H/L=\num{0.91}$, are represented in \cref{fig:SpatialDeformations}a and b, respectively.
 The mass ratio for both example flag is $M^*=\num{2.27}$.
-Both space-time diagrams feature diagonal patterns indicating a growing amplitude in time and space.
+Both space-time diagrams feature diagonal patterns with a positive slope, indicating the propagation of a travelling wave from root to tip.
+The absolute value of the local displacement increases along the diagonal lines, indicating that the local amplitude grows as the wave propagates.
 The vertical spacing between two consecutive $y=0$ contour lines corresponds to half of the dimensionless flapping period.
 The horizontal spacing corresponds to half the dimensionless wavelength, i.e. $\lambda/2L$, and represents the distance along the flag between two opposite signed crests.
 The slope of the diagonals corresponds to $\lambda f/\Uinf$, with $\lambda f$ the wave speed which we denote by $c$.

 To systematically and reliably extract the wave length and wave speed, we correlate the temporal evolution of the measured flag deflection at different locations along the centreline.
 We introduce the correlation delay $\tau$ (\cref{fig:SpatialDeformations}c) as a measure of the propagation delay of the wave pattern along the flag.
 The time delay $\tau$ at a given position $s$ with respect to a reference position $\kindex{s}{ref}$ is obtained using the maximum of the cross correlation of $y(s,t)$ and $\kindex{y}{ref}(t) = y(\kindex{s}{ref},t)$: